GoNZooo/pacrat/README.md

 ## Details (`build_nest.sh`)

-When building the nest file one can specify a filename like so:
+When building the nest file one can specify a filename like so (default is 'pac.nest'):

     $ ./build_nest.sh -f <filename>